Facilitators

 Supporting First-Year Students

-• Participate in active learning experiences hosted by campus partners
+• Participate in active learning experiences hosted by campus partners (included in class time)

 • Provide additional administrative and class support as needed

-Trainings, Meetings and Administrative Tasks
+Training, Meetings, and Administrative Tasks

-• Attend required bi-weekly team meetings during the Fall semester
+• Attend required bi-weekly team meetings during the fall semester.

-• Meet weekly with your Co-Facilitator to coordinate shared facilitation and administrative duties
+• Meet weekly with your Co-Facilitator to coordinate shared facilitation and administrative duties.

 Peer Facilitator